Joseph Smith Hypocephalus: Figure No. 7

+The penis of the figure Smith said represented God was removed in the LDS church's 1913 reprinting of the facsimile, but has been restored in more current editions.

-Text to the left (Figures No. 8-11)
+Text to the left (Figures No. 8–11)

 Theodule Deveria gave the following translation: "O great God in Sekhem; O great God, Lord of heaven, earth and hell. ...
 Osiris S'es'enq."

-Michael D. Rhodes gives the following translation: "O God of the Sleeping Ones from the time of the creation.
-O Mighty God, Lord of heaven and earth, of the hereafter, and of his great waters, may the soul of the Osiris Shishaq be granted life."